Trickfest/rpn-calc/README.md

     * Input Line
   * Keyboard
     * Collection of buttons
     * The keyboard is also the heart of the UI in that it drives the stack and input line.
-It is also the keyboard control that calls the backend API for expression evaluation.
+It is also the keyboard control that calls the back end API for expression evaluation.

 To keep things manageable, I stick with one CSS file for the entire calculator (instead of one per component).